okelloEnos/Pokemon/privacy-policy.md

 This Services does not uses these “cookies” explicitly.
 However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
 You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

 ### Location Information
-PokéDex does not collect or use any precise location data from users.
+Creature Codex does not collect or use any precise location data from users.
 If any feature appears to require location services, it will operate with anonymized or generalized data only, and never stored or shared.

 ### Device Information
 We may collect non-personal information such as device type, operating system version, and crash logs to improve app performance and security.
 This data does not identify you personally.